SonRiab/infotool/README.md

 Information Portal
 ==================

- This software is the result of a university course.
+ This software is the result of an university course.

 Requirements
 ------------